facil-io/cstl/stl_slices/000 header.md

 **Note**: this function performs only minimal checks and assumes that `dest` is fully valid - i.e., that `dest.capa >= dest.len`, that `dest.buf` is valid, etc'.

-An example for a `reserve` callback using the system's `realloc` function:
+An example for a `reallocate` callback using the system's `realloc` function:

 ```c
 fio_str_info_s fio_str_info_realloc_system(fio_str_info_s dest,